By Robert Tie, CFE

 Other ways to find the truth

 Smith left the company after signing a non-disclosure agreement and receiving a $6 million separation package.
-And, thus, the situation remained … until 2017, when the SEC began an investigation into whether U.S. corporations were using employment contracts to discourage employees from reporting wrongdoing.
-As part of that probe, the agency subpoenaed Smith, who then shared the previously untold side of her story.
+Thus, the situation remained … until 2017, when the SEC began an investigation into whether U.S. corporations were using employment contracts to discourage employees from reporting wrongdoing.
+As part of that probe, the agency subpoenaed Smith, who then shared her story’s previously untold side.